RenzoTsai/ModuleManager/README.md

-# Module Manager - App for manage modules & grades for NUS Student.
+# Module Manager - Manage modules & grades for NUS Student.

 We adopted a project template for a small CLI Java project from NUS CS2103.
 It uses Gradle for build automation and GitHub Actions for CI.